sporto/elm-tutorial/en/05-resources/cover.md

-> Note: Elm 0.16 version

 # Resources

-Up to this point you code should look like <https://github.com/sporto/elm-tutorial-app/tree/040-webpack>
+Up to this point you code should look like <https://github.com/sporto/elm-tutorial-app/tree/03-multiple-modules>

 In this chapter we will add the first resource to our application: Players.